Learn about what blockchain technology is, how it is being used in different industries, and available opportunities for a career in this field.

 Security: Blockchains are not kept in a centralized location, so hackers cannot disrupt or corrupt the data.
 The blockchain is continually updated to nodes worldwide and provides an indisputable record of data and transactions.

 Streamlined processes: Blockchain technology can provide templates for smart contracts, making it easier for businesses to set up transparent, efficient, and secure business deals.
-Smart contracts with blockchain reduce the steps to complete a transaction and process payments quicker.
+Smart contracts with blockchain reduce the steps to complete a transaction and process payments quickly.

 Blockchain developers use blockchain technology to develop applications for organizations, including dApps and smart contracts.
 Sometimes, you may focus on creating protocols and architecture and maintaining and improving them over time.
 You also can design software that operates on this architecture.